Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     b.
 This means that the player loses by default if the player does not meet any of the above requirements.

     c.
-The "else" statement executes if the "if" statement evaluates to "False".
+The "else" statement executes if the "if-else" statements all evaluate to "False".

 ## The Final Code Snippet